Tecsisa/lightQL/README.md

 **lightQL** is a minimal external search DSL that compiles to Scala.
-Used in conjunction with [elastic4s](https://github.com/sksamuel/elastic4s), lightQL can deliver a better developer experience regarding the work with [Elasticsearch](https://www.elastic.co/products/elasticsearch), especially in simple scenarios where advanced searching capabilities are not required.
+Used in conjunction with [elastic4s](https://github.com/sksamuel/elastic4s), lightQL can deliver a better developer experience regarding the work with [Elasticsearch](https://www.elastic.co/products/elasticsearch), especially in simple scenarios where advanced search capabilities are not required.

 Please, visit the [documentation](https://tecsisa.github.io/lightQL/) site for details about how to use it and the motivation to build it.